 Table 3-1 below provides a copy of the implementation plan included in the last TDP Update highlighting those service improvements that are on target with the plan.
 The other route network modifications slated for implementation in 2022 are in planning and expect to be implemented in the fall of 2022.
-Due to funding constraints the 2 studies identified for implementation in 2022 (I-75 Managed Lanes Express Study; and Immokalee/Lehigh Acres Service Study) are being recommended to be deferred to 2025 for completion.
+Due to funding constraints the 2 studies identified for implementation in 2022 (I-75 Managed Lanes Express Study, previously named I-75 Premium Express; and Immokalee/Lehigh Acres Service Study) are being recommended to be deferred to 2025 for completion.
+We previously listed a UF/IFAS Lehigh Acres Services and a Fares study, which has been taken on by the MPO and will be completed by next year, shown as a Regional Service and Fares Study in the Implementation Plan.